 We send our thanks to Ludmila Dmitriev-Odier, our outgoing Chair of AIAA Houston Section ISAC, now called IAC.
 She served in this role for approximately 6 years, and a more exact record is preserved in Horizons, our Section’s newsletter.
 She brought many new people to participate in the work of our Section’s Council.
 She brought speakers to our Annual Technical Symposiums (ATS), though ISAC started in our Section’s Operations branch (see our Section’s organization chart), and those committees are not required to bring speakers to ATS.
 She represented our Section when she traveled to Russia to see a Soyuz launch that included cosmonaut Yuri Malenchenko.
-She brought a man who is a famous opera singer to perform at our Section’s dinner meeting at the NASA/JSC Gilruth Center when Congressman Nick Lampson was our guest of honor.
+She brought a man who is a famous opera singer (Nikolay Didenko, shown below) to perform at our Section’s dinner meeting at the NASA/JSC Gilruth Center when Congressman Nick Lampson was our guest of honor.
 ‘O Sole Mio!
 She did much more than that for our Section, and much of that work is documented in Horizons.
 She now lives in Oklahoma.

-- We express appreciation the late AIAA Associate Fellow James C. McLane, Jr. (1923-2012) He started our Section’s ISAC (now IAC) in 1987 after a visit to China based on President Dwight Eisenhower’s Citizen-to-Citizen diplomacy program.
+- We express appreciation the late AIAA Associate Fellow James C. McLane, Jr. (1923-2012) He might have started our Section’s ISAC (now IAC) in 1987 after a visit to China based on President Dwight Eisenhower’s Citizen-to-Citizen diplomacy program.

 - His son, AIAA Associate Fellow James C. McLane III (1945-2015), participated in our Section activities in many ways, including writing articles for our newsletter, Horizons, as summarized in a 2015 special issue of Horizons.